Tony is on the Autism Spectrum and has multiple disabilities.He began playing violin when he was five years old.

 Music education, especially learning to play an instrument provides an opportunity for students with special needs to access the benefits available to neurotypical students.
 Studying music can fortify the foundation necessary to master daily living and academic skills, to move closer to reaching his/her potential, to enjoy life to the fullest and to be an active participant in the community.
 Playing an instrument gives him/her the chance to improve social emotional learning, increase feelings of self-worth, gain self-confidence, cultivate a sense of responsibility, develop self-discipline and facilitate academic achievement in order to meet life goals.

-A successful practice is one in which the student is not asking to end the session and has met his practice goals because appropriate goals were set.
-(This doesn't mean extremely easy-easy enough to succeed with some effort.)
+A successful practice is one in which the student is not asking to end the session and has met his pre-determined, appropriate practice goals (Appropriate goals are attainable with some effort.)

 Make learning to play an instrument a positive experience.

-Practice will not go smoothly every time.
-There are times a poor practice can be predicted.
-Take control and make practice on these days as easy as taking the instrument out of the case and putting it back, shining/naming the parts of the instrument or practicing a piece s/he has mastered and enjoys.
+We all have our bad days.
+There Take control and make practice on these days as easy as taking the instrument out of the case, polishing and putting it back, naming the parts of the instrument and/or practicing a piece s/he has mastered and enjoys.

 Empowering your student is a wonderful way to encourage a love of music.
-Remember, s/he is not truly empowered if you don’t follow through on your promise immediately.
-Do not try to squeeze just a little more out of him/her.
-S/he will no longer feel empowered and if you do it often there will be other negative consequences.
+Remember, s/he is not truly empowered if you don’t follow through on promises.
+(Consider everything you say a promise.)
+Delaying or not following through erodes trust and makes practicing a negative experience.

 You may find the articles below helpful and informative. search for "play an instrument" and "students with disabilities" to find more sites.